CORFE, A VILLAGE AND A CASTLE

 You can also easily access the Corfe Castle to Swanage steam railway.
 The station has been restored and offers a relaxing way to visit nearby Swanage and Norden Halt (see How to Get Here for more information).

-Information and a bit of History
+More Information and a bit of History

 Corfe Castle has dominated the skyline of the Isle of Purbeck for the past thousand years.
 From its inception, it was designed to protect from invasion from the coast, with its passage through the Purbeck Hills from Swanage to Wareham.
 Corfe Castle was a ring and bailey castle built in early Norman times during the era of William the Conqueror.
 Prior to the Normans, there was a fortification on this site, and there may have been a Roman military presence here as well.
 William the Conqueror rebuilt the fortification with stone to insure its durability for use as a royal fortress.
 (Purbeck Stone is considered the finest limestone in England).
 In the 13th century King John improved the castle defences and also erected a hall, a chapel and some domestic buildings.
-Following that, Henry III had additional walls, towers and gatehouses constructed.
+Following that, Henry III added additional walls, towers and gatehouses.

 Ironically, although fortified to be impregnable, the skeletal ruins that stand today were destroyed from within.
 This fascinating ruin, which attracts millions of visitors, was caused by a “turncoat” during the civil war, who gave entry into the castle from the inside, thereby allowing Cromwell’s army to enter the castle to destroy everything in their path.
-Today, the skeletal remains reveal evidence of a stronghold that predated the Norman Conquest, and the site of the assassination of Edward the Martyr in March 978.
+Today, the castle remains reveal evidence of a stronghold that predated the Norman Conquest, and the site of the assassination of Edward the Martyr in March 978.
 The surviving structure of the later castle dates to the 11th century.

-Where is Corfe Castle?
+Where exactly is Corfe Castle?